NIRISS SOSS Calibration Status

 Wavelength calibration

 As of pipeline build 11.1, the wavelength accuracy for extracted SOSS spectra is ~0.5 pixels.
 The wavelength accuracy depends on small GR700XD grism rotations (i.e., pupil wheel position) and small source offsets from one observation to another.
-The PASTASOSS package (Baines et al. 2023a, 2023b) measures these offsets and predicts the wavelength solution for a given GR700XD pupil wheel position.
-This functionality is now incorporated into the JWST pipeline.
+The PASTASOSS method (Baines et al. 2023a, 2023b) measures these offsets and predicts the wavelength solution for a given GR700XD pupil wheel position, and is incorporated directly into the JWST pipeline.

 The raw accuracy varies with wavelength, being larger at the longest wavelengths because the "lever arm" distance from the rotation point is larger for that part of the spectrum.
 Table 1 shows the accuracy estimates for the SOSS wavelength calibration using measurements of H2 absorption features in the photometric standard BD+60 1753.